Stripstone/jubly-reader/docs/01_PROJECT_STATE.md

 - Validate important behavior in a served environment.
 - Do not wake up dormant CSS files just to satisfy the aspirational scaffold unless the pass is explicitly a CSS-surface redistribution pass.
 - Treat browser-delivered code as inspectable and move crown-jewel decision logic backend-side when feasible.
+- Treat scaffold verification as a precondition to implementation, not a cleanup step after patching.

 ## Current priority areas
 1. restore continuity